kyuupichan/electrumx/docs/rpc-interface.rst

 :envvar:`DAEMON_URL` environment variable.

-This command replaces the daemon's URL at run-time, and also forecefully rotates to the first URL in the list.
+This command replaces the daemon's URL at run-time, and also forcefully rotates to the first URL in the list.

 For example, in case ElectrumX has previously failed over to a secondary daemon and you want to revert to the primary having resolved